-*This Article is intended to provide general information.
-It is not a substitute for advice from Mueller, Hinds, and Associates, Chtd. or any of its attorneys regarding your particular case.
-If you have questions, please contact our office at Tel: (702) 940-1234.
+*This article is intended to provide general information.
+It is not a substitute for advice from Hinds Injury Law Las Vegas or any of its attorneys regarding your particular case.
+If you have any questions, please contact our office at Tel: (702) 940-1234.
 If you are reading this article and you believe you are a victim of bullying, here is a link that may offer assistance. http://bullyfreezone.nv.gov/

 If someone commits more than one offense, the judge may adjudge the child a delinquent and order him detained for up to six months in a juvenile detention facility.

 NRS 200.900 addresses bullying by minors under 18 years of age.

 1. A minor shall not knowingly and willfully use an electronic communication device to transmit or distribute, or otherwise knowingly and willfully transmit or distribute, an image of bullying committed against a minor to another person with the intent to encourage, further or promote bullying and to cause harm to the minor.

 (a) For the first violation, is a child in need of supervision, as that term is used in title 5 of NRS, and is not a delinquent child; and

 (b) For the second or a subsequent violation, commits a delinquent act, and the court may order the detention of the minor in the same manner as if the minor had committed an act that would have been a misdemeanor if committed by an adult.

 3. For the purposes of this section, to determine whether a person who is depicted in an image of bullying is a minor, the court may: